sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## ViewChannelMetadataByKey

-> Dictionary&lt;string, string&gt; ViewChannelMetadataByKey (string channelType, string channelUrl, string key, string apiToken = null)
+> Dictionary&lt;string, string&gt; ViewChannelMetadataByKey (string apiToken, string channelType, string channelUrl, string key)

 View a channel metadata - When retrieving a specific item of a channel metadata by its key